 Jordan – a land of a world wonder, beautiful deserts contrasting with lush greenery, a sea in which you can not sink, cities filled with energy and people of great hearts who will warmly welcome you to their home.
-If you marvel at a destination that will be a completely new and exciting adventure for you, head to this Middle Eastern country.
+If you marvel at a destination that will be an exciting adventure for you, head to this Middle Eastern country.
 Jordan will capture your soul with its vibrant colours in the cities, scents of spices that enrich every meal, places from the ancient Roman and Byzantine era.
 I had an amazing time in Jordan and I’m sure this country will leave a trail of a lifetime experience on every visitor.

 When deciding to travel to Jordan, I didn’t even realize what kind of adventure will be.
 I felt like Indiana Jones looking for lost treasure.
 And that treasure is Jordan itself.
 I spent six days in Jordan and it was enough to visit the most famous places in the country.
 The flight from Qatar to Amman through Royal Jordanian airline took only two an half hour.
 I used that time to sleep because I knew I will need the strength for the upcoming time in Jordan.

 1 day.
 Amman.

 Amman perfectly reflects Jordan’s ancient history and modern culture, providing endless viewpoints, fantastic Levantine cuisine, and one of the best art scenes in the Middle East.
 We started one day in Amman itinerary by visiting Jordanian restaurant “Al-Quds” ‘coz’ we were starving.
-It’s a cosy, local place that serves typical Jordanian dishes and it was filled with tourists.
+It’s a cosy place that serves local dishes and it was filled with tourists.
 I have tried mansaf which is simply rice and chicken along with special yogurt but it was delicious!

 The Roman Theater and Amman Citadel